LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 `sync_wait` similarly constructs a `condition_variable` and a temporary `int`, submits a `receiver` to `s` and waits on the `condition_variable`, blocking the calling thread.

 `r` is of course the value 8 at this point assuming that neither scheduler triggered an error.
+If there were to be a scheduling error, then that error would propagate to `handle_error` and `r` would subsequently have the value `3`.

 ---